Posted February 2, 2009 1:06 PM

 Thanks for visiting my blog.
 As co-founder of the BeyeNETWORK, acquired by TechTarget in 2010, I am privileged to participate in many industry-related activities as a BeyeNETWORK expert covering business intelligence and analytics.
 These events provide me with a unique insider perspective into the business intelligence ecosystem, its products and the vendors that provide those products.
 I'll be sharing that invaluable information with you through this blog, which will also be a reflection my business philosophy.
 And, just to make this interesting, I'll be sure to include my personal point of view on a wide range of topics and share some of the stories of people I meet in my travels.

-Ron has an extensive technology background in business intelligence, analytics and data warehousing.
+Ron, an independent analyst and consultant, has an extensive technology background in business intelligence, analytics and data warehousing.
 In 2005, Ron founded the BeyeNETWORK, which was acquired by Tech Target in 2010.
 Prior to the founding of the BeyeNETWORK, Ron was cofounder, publisher and editorial director of DM Review (now Information Management).
 Ron also has a wealth of consulting expertise in business intelligence, business management and marketing.
 He may be contacted by email at email@example.com.

 More articles and Ron's blog can be found in his BeyeNETWORK expert channel.
 Be sure to visit today!

 Got this via an email and thought you would all like a little humor in these current economic times!